iankloo/sigmaNet/README.md

 # sigmaNet

-Render igraph networks using Sigma.js.
+Render igraph networks using Sigma.js - in R!

 ## Why?